I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 What You Need to Get Started

-NVIDIA makes it easy to get started with GeForce Now, especially for Shield TV users.
-All you need is a controller or a USB keyboard and mouse, depending on the game.
+NVIDIA makes it easy to start with GeForce Now, especially for Shield TV users.
+All you need is a controller, USB keyboard, and mouse, depending on the game.

-NVIDIA recommends either the standard Shield game controller, an Xbox One controller or a PlayStation 4 controller.
+NVIDIA recommends the standard Shield game controller, an Xbox One controller, or a PlayStation 4 controller.

-Other than that, it helps to have accounts already set up with the different game stores, especially Steam and Epic Games.
-Epic has free games from time-to-time to help you build your game library quickly.
+Other than that, it helps to set up accounts with the different game stores, especially Steam and Epic Games.
+Epic has free games from time to time to help you build your game library quickly.

 The Verdict